JoonasJor/OpenWBT/README.md

 </div>

+## Fork
+- Add keyboard controls
+- Add inspire hands with force sensors to the model

+Keyboard button mappings:
+esc = Stop keyboard listener
+1 = Switch to locomotion mode
+2 = Switch to squat mode
+3 = Stop walking in place
+4 = Not used
+5 = Not used
+6 = Start and run
+7 = Damping
+WASD = Movement in locomotion mode / Squat in squat mode
+Arrow keys = Turn in locomotion mode / Bend in squat mode

 # Introduction
 The technical implementation of this project is mainly supported by [R2S2](https://zzk273.github.io/R2S2/).
 This repository implements **whole body teleoperation** of the Unitree G1 and H1 humanoid robot using Apple Vision Pro.
 The system supports **both real robots and simulation environments**. **Only one tele-operator** is needed to control the robot to perform movements such as walking, squatting, bending, grasping, and lifting, thereby significantly expanding the robot's operational capabilities and enabling it to accomplish a wider range of tasks.